 I want big, deep, meaningful love in my life.
 So I plan to keep on showing up, no matter how many times I get my butt kicked.

 Here’s another piece of graffiti that jumped out at me recently, written on the steps in the subway station at Union Square.
 If you’re looking for a life motto, it’s a pretty good one:

 Father David Steindl-Rast is Catholic Benedictine monk who gave an amazing TED talk on gratitude.
 Gratitude, he says, has the power to change the world.
 “If you’re grateful, you’re not fearful, and if you’re not fearful, you’re not violent.
 If you’re grateful, you act out of a sense of enough and not of a sense of scarcity, and you are willing to share.”

-And so, I choose to be grateful for my broken heart.
-I’m grateful that I was able to fall so deeply in love, no matter how much hurt it’s caused me.
+And so, I choose to be grateful for my bruised heart.
+I’m grateful that I’ve been able to fall so deeply in love, and stay in love, even when it hurts and it’s hard.
 I’m grateful that I have the courage to be vulnerable, even if sometimes it feels like being vulnerable (aka, failing to protect my heart) isn’t courageous at all, but rather the dumbest thing I’ve ever done.
 As Brené Brown says, “we cultivate love when we allow our most vulnerable and powerful selves to be deeply seen and known.”
 And I want my life to be full of love.

 So here’s to being vulnerable.
 Here’s to being brave.
 And here’s to letting our hearts get pummeled, over and over again.

 Comment: In relationships, do you keep your walls up, or do you let yourself be vulnerable?